palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 As [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and [Bob Lannon](http://sunlightfoundation.com/blog/2014/03/21/data-plumbers/) have forcefully argued, we need come together to automate away this so-called "plumbing," the unglamorous but important work that prepares any data source for meaningful analysis and visualization.

 While there numerous ways to approach the challenge, we're here to propose one in particular.
-We call it "pluggable data."
+We're calling it "pluggable data."

-If you have any experience as a developer, you've probably bumped into packaged sofware at one time or another.
+If you have any experience as a developer, you've probably bumped into packaged sofware.
 Thousands of free and open-source libraries are available for easy installation over the web from centralized servers, typically unique to each programming language.
 Command-line tools like ``pip`` (Python) or ``gem`` (Ruby), ``CPAN`` (Perl) or ``npm`` (NodeJS)

 If you've ever used ``pip`` to install a Python library ``boto`` or ``gem`` to retrieve the ``nokogiri`` toolkit you've